jayho/dotfiles/README.md

 ./.osx
 ```

-See Matthias' answer on stack exchange for information on how to get obtain these settings:
+See Mathias' answer on stack exchange for information on how to obtain these settings:
 http://apple.stackexchange.com/a/45389/25513

 ### Install Homebrew formulae